Leonardo-Zhou/PC-Depth/readme.md

 ## Train

 We provide a bash script ("scripts/run_train_*.sh"), which shows how to train on C3VD, SCARED.
+It should be noted that the weight of the smoothing loss is 0.01

 You need to run these scripts from the root directory of the project to avoid any failures due to path issues.